elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The comma operator allows us to evaluate several expressions, dividing them with a comma.
-Each of them is evaluated but only the result of the last one is returned.</div><br />
+Each of them gets evaluated, but only the result of the last one gets returned.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>